David

 Constanza didn’t either.

 Neither did Dorian.
 His face lit up the second he saw Amara.
-Not too obvious.
-But not discreet either.

-David sat down again, quietly.
+David sat down again quietly.

-Still, something was off.
-Her energy wasn’t quite the same as before break, when they’d sat in the campus lounge cracking jokes and playing with Snap Chat filters.
-Tonight, she smiled like she meant it. . . but her eyes darted, and she kept adjusting the sleeves of her sweater like she was trying to settle herself.
+Tonight she smiled like she meant it. . . but her eyes darted, and she kept adjusting the sleeves of her sweater like she was trying to settle herself.

 Dinner had been good.
 The conversation was easy.